chynapb/todoList/README.md

 # To-Do List
-Keep all your tasks organized with this interactive to-do list app. https://chynapb.github.io/todoList/
+Keep all your tasks organized with this interactive to-do list app. <br>
+https://chynapb.github.io/todoList/